kristinemlarson/gnssrefl/tests/use_cases/use_p041.md

 ## Data Summary

-The p041 antenna is ~2 meters tall and is located at Marshall Mesa, Colorado.
+The p041 antenna is ~2 meters above the soil surface.
+It is located at Marshall Mesa, Colorado.
 The site is relatively planar and free of obstructions.
 Since October 2018 the site has recorded multi-GNSS signals.
 Marshall Mesa has been featured in multiple publications on GNSS-IR: